• Skip to primary navigation

 Celebrate Jesus

-So the Advent Season is a way for us to celebrate our relationship with Jesus.
+So the Advent Season is a way to celebrate our relationship with Jesus.
 It is all about reflecting on how we can prepare our hearts and homes for Christ’s birth.
 But don’t forget, He’s already right here with us.
 He’s already been born…it’s His birthday!
 So it’s a celebration of His birth and life.
 Don’t make Jesus say, “Hey, I am right here.
 You are talking about me like I’m not here but I’m right here with you!”

 So the Advent Season, how does it work?
 It starts four Sundays before Christmas, so there are four weeks of the Season or celebration.
 One of the most symbolic parts of it is the Advent Wreath and Candles.
 It’s meant to be a reminder of life.
 A reminder of how it all came down to Jesus.
 So here’s an overview: